 A few months ago I decided to overhaul my orchestral template.
-As many of you can imagine this meant entering an almost endless rabbit hole… After putting together a sample template on VEP and Digital Performer I decided to learn how to use, and program touch interfaces with Lemur.
+As many of you can imagine this meant going down the rabbit hole… After putting together a sample template on VEP and Digital Performer I decided to learn how to use, and program touch interfaces with Lemur.
 After countless hours of work and research I now have a system that I could only dream of before.
-Since this system conveniently puts the iPad and touch operations first and foremost, I decided to call it Composer Bridge, after a boat bridge (or command deck).
+Since this system conveniently makes touch operations available right in front of the user, I decided to call it Composer Bridge, after a ship bridge (or command deck).

 I believe showing some of the features of Composer Bridge could be beneficial to the many composers who are designing their own templates and refining their workflow.
 That’s why I created the video below.